 It just so happens that Greece, from antiquity until the present day has been a platform for the multiple expressions of the body

-The concept of the Thread can be found in many cultures: from ancient Greek Mythology to the Red Thread of Fate in Asian philosophy.
-In this particular case, “Ariadne’s Thread” symbolizes that sacred part of our existence, which exists deep inside us and which we share with the universe.
+The concept of the Thread can be found in many cultures: from the myth of Theseus and the Minotaur in ancient Greek Mythology to the Red Thread of Fate in Asian philosophy.

 The Thread is the line that runs through time, connecting our present to the past.